nicknyn/budget-blocks-ios/README.md

 ### Features

 -    Connect your bank account with Plaid
--    Manually enter income and expenses
--    Automatically sort transactions into categories
--    Create Budget Blocks (virtual envolopes) to limit spending in categories
+-    Create goal to budget per blocks

 ## Requirements